LudicMindStudio/RoadAheadTeamVault/1.3 Writing Team/C1 - Dolphin Bay/1 - Brainstorming/NPC Development/Mysterious Man.md

 	_What are you catching?_

 **Mysterious Man**
 	_Nothing, can't you see?
-Not all too surprising niether_
+Not all too surprising neither_

 **Lakshmi**
 	_I can see just fine.
 Is it the fog?_